 4.7 Were relevant model performance measures evaluated appropriately?

 Box 4 provides an overview of the various performance measures of a multivariable prediction model.
-As stated, PROBAST is designed to assess studies on multivariable models that are developed or validated to make predictions in individuals, i.e. individualised predictions (Box 1).
-Accordingly, to fully gauge the predictive performance of a model, both model calibration and discrimination (such as the c-index) both addressing the entire range of the model predicted probabilities, need to be assessed.(7, 8) If calibration and discrimination are not assessed, the study is at risk of bias as the ability or performance of the model to provide accurate individual probabilities is not completely known (Box 4).
+PROBAST is designed to assess studies on multivariable models that are developed or validated to make predictions in individuals, i.e. individualised predictions (Box 1).
+Accordingly, to fully gauge the predictive performance of a model, both model calibration and discrimination (such as the c-index) addressing the entire range of the model predicted probabilities, need to be assessed.(7, 8) If calibration and discrimination are not assessed, the study is at risk of bias as the ability or performance of the model to provide accurate individual probabilities is not completely known (Box 4).

-When calibration plots or tables are observed with smaller numbers of groups (e.g. possibly due to a small sample size with too few events), judgment of the plot is required to rate this signalling question properly.
+When calibration plots or tables are observed with small numbers of groups (e.g. possibly due to a small sample size with too few events), judgment of the plot is required to rate this signalling question properly.
 In the absence of a calibration plot or table comparing predicted versus observed outcome probabilities, studies reporting only a statistical test of calibration should be rated N for this signalling question.

-The methods used to assess calibration and discrimination should be appropriate for the outcome the model is predicting.
-In particular, approaches used to assess calibration and discrimination for models predicting a binary outcome developed using logistic regression will not be suitable for models predicting survival outcome (e.g. such as 5-year mortality) using Cox regression as censoring needs to be accounted for.
-Failure to account for censoring when assessing model calibration and discrimination will distort estimation, leading to misleading results (see also signalling question 4.6 and Box 4).
-Therefore, the potential for risk of bias based on failure to account for censoring applies only in those studies evaluating the performance of prognostic models predicting survival outcomes.
-If such a study has not accounted for censoring, the study should be answered as PN for this signalling question.
+Additionally, the methods used to assess model calibration and discrimination should also be appropriate for the outcome the model is predicting.
+Approaches used to assess calibration and discrimination for models predicting a binary outcome developed using logistic regression will not be suitable for models predicting survival outcome (e.g. such as 5-year mortality) using Cox regression as censoring needs to be accounted for.
+Failure to account for censoring when assessing prognostic model calibration and discrimination – either in a development or validation study means the study should be answered as N or PN for this signalling question.

-Some studies additionally provide classification measures such as sensitivity, specificity, and predictive values or reclassification measures, such as the net reclassification index (NRI), to indicate a model predictive performance, sometimes without providing the model calibration and c-index (Box 4).
+Some studies additionally provide classification measures such as sensitivity, specificity, predictive values or reclassification measures, such as the net reclassification index (NRI), to indicate a model predictive performance, sometimes without providing the model calibration and c-index (Box 4).
 Classification measures are most commonly provided in diagnostic model studies.
 Estimation of classification, as well as reclassification, parameters requires the introduction of one (or more) thresholds in the range of the model predicted probabilities.
-Using thresholds allows the clinically relevant thresholds, as opposed to across all potential thresholds.
-Nevertheless, the use of thresholds typically leads to loss of information, since the entire range of predicted probabilities of the model is not fully utilised, and choice of thresholds can be data driven rather than pre-specified based on clinical grounds (see also signalling question 4.2).
-This practice can cause substantial bias in the estimated (re)classification measures, certainly when thresholds are chosen to maximise apparent performance.(155, 156) When the choice of threshold is not pre-specified, these methods are subject to risk of bias and this signalling question should be answered N. Also, when classification and reclassification measures are reported without model calibration, this signalling question should be answered as N. Before categorising model predicted probabilities calibration is needed to understand whether the predicted probabilities are correct (Box 4).
+Using thresholds allows the reporting of model predictive performance at potentially clinically relevant probability thresholds, as opposed to entire range of the model predicted probabilities.
+Nevertheless, the use of probability thresholds typically leads to loss of information, since the entire range of predicted probabilities of the model is not fully utilised, and choice of thresholds can be data driven rather than pre-specified based on clinical grounds (see also signalling question 4.2).
+This practice can cause substantial bias in the estimated (re)classification measures, certainly when thresholds are chosen to maximise apparent performance.(155, 156) When the choice of threshold is not pre-specified, these methods are subject to risk of bias and this signalling question should be answered N. Also, when classification and reclassification measures are reported without model calibration, this signalling question should be answered as N. Before categorising model predicted probabilities, calibration is needed to understand whether the predicted probabilities are correct (Box 4).